Ben LaBolt

-Ben LaBolt (born August 20, 1981) is an American political advisor who is the White House Communications Director.
+Ben LaBolt (born August 20, 1981) is a political advisor who served as the White House Communications Director for President Joe Biden.
 He succeeded Kate Bedingfield in the role when she stepped down at the end of February 2023.
+In August 2024, LaBolt was promoted to Senior Advisor to the President succeeding Anita Dunn after her departure.

+After leaving the White House, LaBolt returned to Bully Pulpit International as President.

-Previously, LaBolt has worked on presidential campaigns for Barack Obama and Howard Dean, as well as for Jan Schakowsky, Sherrod Brown, and Rahm Emanuel.
+Previously, LaBolt served as deputy White House Press Secretary in the Obama Administration and worked on presidential campaigns for Barack Obama and Howard Dean, as well as for Jan Schakowsky, Sherrod Brown, and Rahm Emanuel.

 Early life

 LaBolt was born August 20, 1981.
 He is from La Grange, Illinois.
 He graduated from Lyons Township High School and Middlebury College, earning a bachelor's degree in political science in 2003.
 At Middlebury, he was president of the College Democrats and volunteered on Howard Dean's 2000 reelection campaign as governor of Vermont.

 Career

 LaBolt's first job out of college was for Dean's 2004 presidential campaign.
-He worked as the press secretary for U.S. Representative Jan Schakowsky, for Sherrod Brown's 2006 Senate campaign, for Barack Obama's Senate office, and for his 2008 presidential campaign.
-He then served as a deputy White House Press Secretary during the presidency of Barack Obama.
-In the White House, he worked on communications during the Sonia Sotomayor and Elena Kagan Supreme Court nominations.
+He worked as the press secretary for U.S. Representative Jan Schakowsky, for Sherrod Brown's 2006 Senate campaign, and for Barack Obama's Senate office.

+After working as then-Sen. Obama's press secretary, LaBolt served as Obama's senior national spokesman during the 2008 presidential campaign.
+He joined the White House team as assistant press secretary, specializing in justice, energy, and the environment, as well as spokesman for the White House Counsel, and helping with the confirmation efforts of Justices Sonia Sotomayor and Elena Kagan.

 In October 2010, LaBolt became communications director for Rahm Emanuel during the 2011 Chicago mayoral election.
-After the campaign, he served as the national press secretary for Obama's 2012 presidential campaign.
+After the campaign, he served as the national press secretary for Obama's 2012 presidential campaign, building the communications team from the ground up and served as the on-camera spokesperson.

 In June 2013, LaBolt and Robert Gibbs co-founded a strategic communications practice called The Incite Agency, which later merged with Bully Pulpit Interactive (BPI).
 LaBolt became a partner at BPI.
+There he advised high growth startups such Instacart, Airbnb, Sonos, Uber, Coinbase, Meta, Google, YouTube, Bloomberg Philanthropies, and others.

 LaBolt worked on the presidential transition of Joe Biden following the 2020 United States presidential election and as head of communications for the Ketanji Brown Jackson Supreme Court nomination in 2022.
 He succeeded Kate Bedingfield as White House Communications Director on March 1, 2023.
+In August 2024, LaBolt was promoted to Senior Advisor to the President, taking on broad strategy and advising the president.

+Following the end of the Biden Administration in 2025, LaBolt rejoined Bully Pulpit.
+In his new role as President at BPI, he supports international communications and policy priorities, shares BPI's point of view at events and meetings around the world, and leverages his public- and private-sector relationships to grow the business.